David collects some unusual things, which he likes to share by writing about and showing off pictures of those collections.

 I started my collection of swords and knives many years ago when I purchased my first sword on eBay.
 Since then I have developed an impressive collection.

-Before jumping in, ensure you read this article to know what you are getting into.
+Before you jump into the hobby of sword collecting, ensure you read this article to know what you are getting into.

 The Pros of Sword and Knife Collecting